crystal-linux/malachite/docs/WORKSPACE_MODE.md

 These will be typically displayed in either Green (Clean) or Red (Dirty)

-However, if colorblind is set to true, the colors will instead be set to Blue (Clean) or Dark Red (Dirty), to be more discernible to colorblind users
+However, if `colorblind` is set to true, the colors will instead be set to Blue (Clean) or Dark Red (Dirty), to be more discernible to colorblind users

-### For Now...
+---

-You can return to [Getting Started](GETTING_STARTED.md), or head directly into [Repository Mode](REPOSITORY_MODE.md) to see where Malachite really shines!
+You can return to [Getting Started](GETTING_STARTED.md) page here!